 Offshore Project Simulations

 We do this by creating a virtual reality, a mirror image of the actual circumstances in which the T&I plan shall be executed, with vessels, local weather and sea state, sailing area, communications and other circumstances, to determine the best execution plan out of the possible options.
-We determine utilized forces as tow wire tensions and tugs’ bollard pull, anchor chain and mooring rope tensions, crane and A-frame wire tensions, in combination with optimized headings, in calm weather but especially in squall situations.
+We determine utilized forces as tow wire tensions and tugs’ bollard pull, anchor chain and mooring rope tensions, in combination with optimized headings, in calm weather but especially in unforseen squall situations.

 We not only provide a complete bridge simulation, but also simulated aft deck and subsea work.
-Besides this we integrate our Tug Management System system into the simulated vessels in the installation spread which makes it possible for the tow/mooring master to direct vessels individually or together.
+Simulated execution makes it possible for the towmaster to direct simulated one or all vessels in the installation spread.

 Besides the simulation possibilities we are offering, OPS also offers very experienced tow and mooring masters or project managers who will execute your projects to your satisfaction.